 The first step was to talk to my son.
 Not an easy feat.
 Say the wrong thing, you risk pushing your child further away from you.
 Kids don’t come with a handbook.

 As parents, we rely on our instincts.
 And my instincts kicked me in a place where “tough love” and “listening with understanding” played a vital role in getting to the core of why my son felt his life was worth so little that he wished to end it.

 Even family history of suicide is a factor that parents should be aware of when dealing with their

 I spent an entire week doing nothing but worrying about my son.
 Crying when he couldn’t hear or see me.
 It’s so hard knowing that he felt the same way I did growing up, and yet with all my experience, I still couldn’t do anything to stop the pain inside of him.
-My heart was broken…

-I explained to him that taking his own life is not the answer, because although it feels as if things are bad right now, it will pass.
-Plus, I hugged him close to me and told him how angry I would be if he was gone from my life, how much I needed him, and how much I deeply loved him.
+I explained to my son that taking his own life is not the answer, because although it feels as if things are bad right now, it will pass.
+Then I pulled him into my arms and hugged him close to me.
+I told him how angry his father and I would be if he was gone from our life, how much we needed him, and how much we deeply loved him.